Families

-What I’m trying to do here is put flesh on the dry names and dates in our family trees by telling their stories.
-I’m writing from clippings, notes and photos our parents left, our own recollections and what I’ve found online.
-If you have feedback, corrections or can help fill in the many gaps, please let me know in the comments. ~ Ian
+I’m trying to put flesh on the names and dates in our family trees by telling people’s stories — writing from the clippings, diaries, letters, stories, family trees and photos our parents and grandparents left us, our own recollections and what I’ve found online.
+I admire these people and I’d hate to see them forgotten.

 §

 This is family lore, not family history.
 By and large I haven’t tried to validate what they’ve left behind in the way a historian would, just passed it on, as they did for us.
-But in the process — aided by ancestry.com, old newspapers, Wikipedia etc — I’ve tried to tell their stories and turn them into flesh and blood characters, not just stilted faces in old photographs.
+The old photos, faded and unfocused, don’t bother me.
+They remind us how time passes.

 If I’ve commented or passed judgment occasionally, I hope it was the exception not the rule.
 I think that generally speaking a healthy society is one that’s proud of the people who built what it enjoys today.
 I’d rather ask whether our forbears would be proud of us than stand in judgment of them.